lemrey/sdk-nrf/doc/nrf/libraries/bin/lwm2m_carrier/app_integration.rst

 The OS abstraction layer is fully implemented for the |NCS|, and it needs to be ported if used with other RTOS or on other systems.

+After calling the :c:func:`lwm2m_carrier_init` function, your application can call the non-returning function :c:func:`lwm2m_carrier_run` in its own thread.
+Both these functions are called in :file:`nrf/lib/bin/lwm2m_carrier/os/lwm2m_carrier.c`, which is included into the project when you enable the LwM2M carrier library.

 .. _lwm2m_configuration:

 Configuration